legumes of arizona, an illustrated flora and reference

 You can read more here about the process of creating a botanical illustration.

-Here is a sampling of the illustrations drawn by these artists.
+Here is a gallery of illustrations drawn by these artists.